GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message-list-scroll-overlay-data-source.md

 #### Parameters

-  - overlay: A view requesting date
+  - `overlay`: A view requesting date
-  - indexPath: An index path that should be used to get the date
+  - `indexPath`: An index path that should be used to get the date